Nettlesworth

 Nettlesworth is a small village in County Durham, in England.
 It is situated to the south of Chester-le-Street, near Sacriston.
 Nettlesworth is adjoined with an old mining village called Kimblesworth.
-Nettlesworth has a school, Nettlesworth Primary School, and was home to a recently closed pub, the Black Bull.
+Nettlesworth has a school, Nettlesworth Primary School.

+As of the 2021 census, Nettlesworth has a population of 899.

+Nettlesworth was home to The Black Bull Public House which was permanently closed and demolished in 2009, leaving the closest pub the nearby Red Lion.